reyal04/StudentGradeManagementSystem/README.md

 - View individual student information (ID, name, average)
 - Calculate class average

-## AI Usage Statement
-I used ChatGPT only for general guidance and clarifying project requirements.
-I did not use AI to write code, debug code, or test the program.
-All implementation and coding decisions were performed by me.

 ## Building
 Create a build directory and compile using CMake: